Who we are:

 You can also find more information on who Stephen was here.

 What does the SJC do:

-The aim of the SJC is to promote Stephen’s legacy and, in particular, to celebrate the centenary of his birth in 2021 with projects and collaborations which investigate and extend the awareness of his influence on the design and development of new theatre forms, writing and performance.
+The aim of the SJC is to promote Stephen’s legacy and, in particular, to celebrate this with projects and collaborations which investigate and extend the awareness of his influence on the design and development of new theatre forms, writing and performance.

 The ABTT and SJC have produced a number of seminars since the inception as a Committee of the ABTT.
 These cover a wide variety of topics relating to Stephen Joseph and the ABTT and can be found here.

 Theatre Then and Now: June 2020

 Lighting-in-the-Round: March 2021